Retatrutide vs Semaglutide vs Tirzepatide: Dosage Comparison

 - Weeks 5–8: 4 mg once weekly

 The TRIUMPH Phase 3 protocol uses a 2 mg starting dose with 4-week escalation intervals.
 Phase 2 data demonstrated that this slow-titration approach reduced nausea incidence by 30–50% compared to rapid-escalation cohorts.
+For how the 30 mg pen turns those milligram targets into clicks — dial mechanism, priming, and storage limits — see the retatrutide pen guide.
 For the full titration protocol, see our retatrutide dosage guide.

 Semaglutide Titration (~16 Weeks to Maximum Dose)